 often important testimonies to the events which we experience and which we

 cause.
 Some are more important than others.
 But many deserve to be told.

 I’m aware that I’ve been neglecting my loyal reader again.

-You probably should know that the Church of England (apart from complaining that some people don’t like to mention Easter) has a new campaign planned for the 25th May – 4th June called ‘Thy Kingdom Come’.
+You probably should know that the Church of England has a new campaign planned for the 25th May – 4th June called ‘Thy Kingdom Come’.
 In a nutshell the idea is that it will organise people into praying for the country to somehow fill churches again.
 They say it is a cross-denominational, inclusive initiative.